dhairya-1105/AI-Sales-Agent/README.md

-# SalesGPT: AI-Powered Context-Aware Sales Calling Agent
+# AI Sales Agent

-SalesGPT is an innovative, context-aware AI sales agent designed to streamline customer interactions across multiple channels, including voice, email, SMS, and messaging platforms (WhatsApp, Telegram, WeChat, etc.).
+Our AI Sales Agent is an innovative, context-aware agent designed to streamline customer interactions across text and voice channels.

-The agent intelligently adapts to different stages of a sales conversation and uses powerful tools, such as a product catalog for recommendations and an order creation system, to enhance the sales process.
-With integration into voice and web platforms, SalesGPT offers a seamless experience for customers and sales teams alike.

----

-## 🌟 Vision

-Our vision is to create the *best open-source AI Sales Agent* that helps businesses improve sales processes, enhance customer experiences, and minimize operational costs.
-We welcome collaboration and ideas for improving SalesGPT.
+Our vision is to create a *capable open-source AI Sales Agent* that helps businesses improve sales processes, enhance customer experiences, and minimize operational costs.
 Feel free to reach out to us to share your use cases or feedback!

 ---